Contact Johnson/Citronberg | (855) 959-4003

 We have seen a number of cases where the undercover officer only briefly mentions an age in passing.
 If there is a long chat (or multiple chats) or if the individual was talking with many people at the same time, it is entirely plausible that he simply didn’t pay attention to the stated age or that he forgot what the officer stated earlier in the chat.
 We have also seen cases where our client fully believed that he was simply engaged in role play chat with an adult, and the officer used language to reinforce this belief.

-An individual cannot be guilty of solicitation of a minor if they were entrapped by law enforcement into committing the offense.
-Under Virginia law, entrapment consists of two things: 1) the undercover officer induced the defendant to commit the crime; and 2) the defendant was not predisposed to engage in the crime.
+Under Virginia law, entrapment consists of two elements: 1) the undercover officer induced the defendant to commit the crime; and 2) the defendant was not predisposed to engage in the crime.
+If the individual was entrapped by law enforcement into committing the offense, he cannot be guilty of solicitation of a minor in Virginia.
 Inducement generally means that the idea to commit the offense originated with the police, that the police used undue persuasion, and that the person would not have committed the act except for the police conduct.

 In our experience, the most important element in any entrapment defense is establishing that the person would not have committed the crime but for the actions of the police.
 This means that the defense lawyer’s job is to show that his client never would have agreed to send a picture, or to meet with the child, if it wasn’t for the manner in which the sting operation was conducted.